-Major announcements will be posted to the course website.
+Major announcements will be posted to the course website and the discussion forums.
 It is your responsibility to check the course website regularly.
 As per university regulations, all students are required to check their <mail.uoguelph.ca> e- mail account regularly: e-mail is the official route of communication between the University and its students.